 Ross Schwarzber, MA

 Ross Schwarzber joined the President’s Council in November 2014.
-As an Oak Ridge Institute of Science and Education (ORISE) Fellow, Ross manages the President's Challenge Advocate Program and the Council's military programming.
-Additionally, Ross supports the communications and programming of the President's Challenge, Let's Move!
-Active Schools, and the Presidential Youth Fitness Program.
+As an Oak Ridge Institute of Science and Education (ORISE) Fellow, Ross manages the Council's military programming, supports the programming of I Can Do It, You Can Do It!, is a member of the communications staff, and webmaster of Fitness.gov.
 Ross earned his B.A. in Journalism and Sport Management from Rutgers University and his M.A. in Sport Administration from the University of North Carolina at Chapel Hill.
 Between degrees, Ross worked as a Production Assistant at NBA Entertainment and also worked in the athletic departments at UNC-Chapel Hill and the University of Delaware.
 Ross stays active by playing recreational sports and enjoys learning to cook new healthy foods.

 JoHannah K. Torkelson, JD, MPH